 Political acceptability is of key importance in designing the benefits package, especially among the people who are paying for the insurance.
-Under a voluntary scheme, if beneficiaries are expected to pay the premium, they must understand the concept of insurance and find the benefits package worth paying for.
+Under a voluntary scheme, if beneficiaries are expected to pay the premium, they must understand the concept of insurance and find the benefits package to be worth payment.
 In many CBHI schemes, the members debate and vote for which benefits to include.
-If the government will fund a mandatory insurance scheme through general tax revenues, national health goals are likely to guide design of the benefits package.
-In addition, to sustain political support for the national scheme, the tax-paying population should perceive the benefits package as valuable.
+If the government will fund a mandatory insurance scheme through general tax revenues, then national health goals are likely to guide design of the benefits package.
+In addition, the tax-paying population should perceive the benefits package as valuable to sustain their political support for the national scheme.
 The priorities and political power of the paying population may be at odds with those of the nonpaying, poor population, requiring an incremental, consensus-building approach to expand insurance to nonpaying populations (see Elements 1, 2, and 3).